zulip/zulip/docs/subsystems/sending-messages.md

 * We reuse the `update_message` framework (used for Zulip's message editing feature) in order to avoid needing custom code to implement the notification-and-rerender part of this implementation.

+## Soft deactivation

+This section details a somewhat subtle issue: How Zulip uses a user-invisible technique called "soft deactivation" to handle scalability to communities with many thousands of inactive users.

+For background, Zulip’s threading model requires tracking which individual messages each user has received and read (in other chat products, the system either doesn’t track what the user has read at all, or just needs to store a pointer for “how far the user has read” in each room, channel, or stream).

+We track these data in the backend in the `UserMessage` table, storing rows `(message_id, user_id, flags)`, where `flags` is 32 bits of space for boolean data like whether the user has read or starred the message.
+All the key queries needed for accessing message history, full-text search, and other key features can be done efficiently with the database indexes on this table (with joins to the `Message` table containing the actual message content where required).

+The downside of this design is that when a new message is sent to a stream with `N` recipients, we need to write `N` rows to the `UserMessage` table to record those users receiving those messages.
+Each row is just 3 integers in size, but even with modern databases and SSDs, writing thousands of rows to a database starts to take a few seconds.

+This isn’t a problem for most Zulip servers, but is a major problem for communities like chat.zulip.org, where might be 10,000s of inactive users who only stopped by briefly to check out the product or ask a single question, but are subscribed to whatever the default streams in the organization are.

+The total amount of work being done here was acceptable (a few seconds of total CPU work per message to large public streams), but the latency was unacceptable: The server backend was introducing a latency of about 1 second per 2000 users subscribed to receive the message.
+While these delays may not be immediately obvious to users (Zulip, like many other chat applications,
+[local echoes](../subsystems/markdown.html) messages that a user sends as soon as the user hits “send”), latency beyond a second or two significantly impacts the feeling of interactivity in a chat experience (i.e. it feels like everyone takes a long time to reply to even simple questions).

+A key insight for addressing this problem is that there isn’t much of a use case for long chat discussions among 1000s of users who are all continuously online and actively participating.
+Streams with a very large number of active users are likely to only be used for occasional announcements, where some latency before everyone sees the message is fine.
+Even in giant organizations, almost all messages are sent to smaller streams with dozens or hundreds of active users, representing some organizational unit within the community or company.

+However, large, active streams are common in open source projects, standards bodies, professional development groups, and other large communities with the rough structure of the Zulip development community.
+These communities usually have thousands of user accounts subscribed to all the default streams, even if they only have dozens or hundreds of those users active in any given month.
+Many of the other accounts may be from people who signed up just to check the community out, or who signed up to ask a few questions and may never be seen again.

+The key technical insight is that if we can make the latency scale with the number of users who actually participate in the community, not the total size of the community, then our database write limited send latency of 1 second per 2000 users is totally fine.
+But we need to do this in a way that doesn’t create problems if any of the thousands of “inactive” users come back (or one of the active users sends a private message to one of the inactive users), since it’s impossible for the software to know which users are eventually coming back or will eventually be interacted with by an existing user.

+We solved this problem with a solution we call “soft deactivation”;
+users that are soft-deactivated consume less resources from Zulip in a way that is designed to be invisible both to other users and to the user themself.
+If a user hasn’t logged into a given Zulip organization for a few weeks, they are tagged as soft-deactivated.

+The way this works internally is:

+* We (usually) skip creating UserMessage rows for soft-deactivated users when a message is sent to a stream where they are subscribed.

+* If/when the user ever returns to Zulip, we can at that time reconstruct the UserMessage rows that they missed, and create the rows at that time (or, to avoid a latency spike if/when the user returns to Zulip, this work can be done in a nightly cron job).
+We can construct those rows later because we already have the data for when the user might have been subscribed or unsubscribed from streams by other users, and, importantly, we also know that the user didn’t interact with the UI since the message was sent (and thus we can safely assume that the messages has not been marked a read by the user).
+This is done in the `add_missing_messages` function, which is the core of the soft-deactivation implementation.

+* The “usually” above is because there are a few flags that result from content in the message (e.g., a message that mentions a user results in a “mentioned” flag in the UserMessage row), that we need to keep track of.
+Since parsing a message can be expensive (>10ms of work, depending on message content), it would be too inefficient to need to re-parse every message when a soft-deactivated user comes back to Zulip.
+Conveniently, those messages are rare, and so we can just create UserMessage rows which would have “interesting” flags at the time they were sent without any material performance impact.
+And then `add_missing_messages` skips any messages that already have a `UserMessage` row for that user when doing its backfill.

+The end result is the best of both worlds:

+* Nobody's view of the world is different because the user was soft-deactivated (resulting in no visible user-experience impact), at least if one is running the cron job.
+If one does not run the cron job, then users returning after being away for a very long time will potentially have a (very) slow loading experience as potentially 100,000s of UserMessage rows might need to be reconstructed at once.
+* On the latency-sensitive message sending and fanout code path, the server only needs to do work for users who are currently interacting with Zulip.

+Empirically, we've found this technique completely resolved the "send latency" scaling problem.
+The latency of sending a message to a stream now scales only with the number of active subscribers, so one can send a message to a stream with 5K subscribers of which 500 are active, and it’ll arrive in the couple hundred milliseconds one would expect if the extra 4500 inactive subscribers didn’t exist.

+There are a few details that require special care with this system:
+* Email and mobile push notifications.
+We need to make sure these are still correctly delivered to soft-deactivated users; making this work required careful work for those code paths that assumed a `UserMessage` row would always exist for a message that triggers a notification to a given user.
+* Digest emails, which use the `UserMessage` table extensively to determine what has happened in streams the user can see.
+We can use the user's subscriptions to construct what messages they should have access to for this feature.